In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 2. Substance

-HubSpot ran a study on its own content and found that its best-performing articles had an average word count of 2,330.
+HubSpot ran a study on its own content and found best-performing articles averaged 2,330 words—useful context, not a rule.

 3. Credibility